shashankskagnihotri/FlowBench/README.md

 2. After unzipping, ensure the contents include `training/` and `test/` directories.
 3. Move the dataset to the following path: `datasets/Sintel`.
 4. Download the MPI Sintel Depth training data from the [MPI Sintel Depth Training Data](http://sintel.is.tue.mpg.de/depth).
 5. Unzip the archive and ensure it contains `training/camdata_left`, `training/depth`, and `training/depth_viz`.
-Move these directories under `datasets/Sintel/training`.
+Move these directories under `datasets/Sintel/training` or adjust the path to the datasets in ´ptlflow/datasets.yml´.

 or you can use the following script: